- 1 What is Ragi?

-This instant ragi dosa, gluten-free as well as vegan, is a healthy & yummy treat to have in breakfast or any other time of the day.
-This Dosa is as crispy as Rawa Dosa but without using any semolina.
+This recipe is Gluten-free, as well as vegan, and is a healthy & yummy treat to have in breakfast or any other time of the day.
+It is as crispy as Rawa Dosa but without using any semolina.

 Ragi, no doubt, is one of the most popular as well as the most nutritious millet with a very high percentage of calcium in it but it has a muddy or say earthy and rustic taste.
 If you are having it since the beginning then you develop a taste for it but the beginners may or may not relish it easily.
-So, one way to reduce this smell is to roast it slightly.
-The other is to add flavours.
-Therefore, I try using some flavouring in my Ragi recipes.
-Like, I have used chocolate in my Ragi Chocolate muffins, banana in Ragi Banana Cake and a lot of Italian seasonings in Ragi Lavash Crackers.
-These flavours not only beautifully combat the earthy taste of Ragi and but also make the preparations tasty.
-So, what to use in Ragi Dosa?
-I added onions and other veggies and it tasted perfect.
+How to combat that rustic taste?
+Read the FAQs below and you will have the answer.

 Before we have a look at the recipe, let us have a look at Ragi and its benefits.
 I am sure after knowing these benefits you will enjoy your Dosa all the more.

-- Rich in minerals, vitamins, and digestible fibres, and offers excellent nourishment.
+- Rich in minerals, vitamins, and digestible fibers, and offers excellent nourishment.

 - Gluten-free.
 So it is very good for all who are allergic to gluten and cannot have wheat/semolina etc.

 - It helps in reducing weight.
 How?
-This is because, being fibre rich, it makes you feel fuller for a longer period of time thus reducing the food intake.
+This is because, being fiber-rich, it makes you feel fuller for a longer period of time thus reducing the food intake.
 Also, the fat content in Ragi is much lower than all other cereals.

-- Low in glycemic index which makes it good for diabetics.
+- The low glycemic index makes it good for diabetics.